-Your Medicare Health Benefits and Services as a Member of Allwell Medicare Simple (HMO)
+Your Medicare Health Benefits and Services as a Member of Wellcare Patriot No Premium (HMO)

-This booklet gives you the details about your Medicare health care coverage from January 1 - December 31, 2021.
+This booklet gives you the details about your Medicare health care coverage from January 1 - December 31, 2022.
 It explains how to get coverage for the health care services you need.
 This is an important legal document.
 Please keep it in a safe place.

-This plan, Allwell Medicare Simple (HMO), is offered by ARKANSAS HEALTH AND WELLNESS HEALTH PLAN, INC. (When this Evidence of Coverage says "we," "us," or "our," it means ARKANSAS HEALTH AND WELLNESS HEALTH PLAN, INC. When it says "plan" or "our plan," it means Allwell Medicare Simple (HMO).)
+This plan, Wellcare Patriot No Premium (HMO), is offered by Arkansas Health And Wellness Health Plan, Inc. (When this Evidence of Coverage says "we," "us," or "our," it means Arkansas Health And Wellness Health Plan, Inc. When it says "plan" or "our plan," it means Wellcare Patriot No Premium (HMO).)

-This information is also available in a different format, including large print and audio.
+We must provide information in a way that works for you (in languages other than English, in audio, in braille, in large print, or other alternate formats, etc.).
 Please call Member Services at the number listed on the back cover of this booklet if you need plan information in another format.

-Benefits, premium, deductible, and/or copayments/coinsurance may change on January 1, 2022.
+Benefits, deductible and/or copayments/coinsurance may change on January 1, 2023.